Skip to main content

 Hover any cell.
 Plain English.

 The reviewer never sees code unless they want to.
-The LLM explains the formula, its inputs, its assumptions, and links to the test that validates it.
+Bridge Town surfaces the formula, its inputs, its assumptions, and links to the test that validates it.

 Capability · 01